 Typically, kindness doesn’t top the list of survival skills needed in a women’s prison.

-But this week, inmates at a California facility who call themselves “the compassionistas”are teaming up to see who can perform the most acts of compassion, and competing with inmates in prisons around the world.
+But last week, inmates around the world who call themselves “compassionistas” teamed up to see who could perform the most acts of compassion, and competed other prisons and citizens in The 2017 Compassion Games.

 “The Compassion Games allowed gang members, or those who need to maintain an image, to step outside of their ‘roles’ and be kind to others without ridicule,” one inmate said.

-For this year’s games, four nonprofits inside CIW, which run dog training and sewing programs, have organized the activities for Compassion Games.
-One of them entails sewing and knitting on overdrive for 11 days to create as many items for charity as they can.
-They’ll create whimsical hats for critically and terminally ill children and pillows, blankets, and scarves for the homeless or hospitalized veterans.
+Four nonprofits inside CIW, which run dog training and sewing programs, organized the activities, one of which entailed sewing and knitting–on overdrive for 11 days–to create as many items for charity as they could.
+They created whimsical hats for critically and terminally ill children, and pillows, blankets, and scarves for the homeless or hospitalized veterans.

-With every stitch, the inmates are practicing making “living amends” and giving back to society, something they have expressed as being fundamentally important to them.
+With every stitch, the inmates were practicing making “living amends” and giving back to society, something they have expressed as being fundamentally important to them.

-The organizing committee at CIW intends to wrap up this year’s Games with a “Day of Compassion,” inviting the entire 2,000 person prison population to take part in a day free of negative energy with a special evening meal prepared by the culinary department.
+The organizing committee at CIW wrapped up the Games in 2015 with a “Day of Compassion,” inviting the entire 2,000 person prison population to take part in a day free of negative energy with a special evening meal prepared by the culinary department.